llswanson/UMMDP14/README.md

 without using any other shell scripts.
 But you still need to redirect the output to a directory you would like to store the output.

-Updated: We merge and migrate our python scripts to apache_ratio_parse.py
+Updated: We merge and migrate our python scripts to apache.py

 E.g.
 Step to run the script for apache logs

 cd /home/ec2-user/UMMDP14/python_scripts
+The first command line input parameter is the server size, and the following are the year you would like the script to run against

+E.g
-python apache_ratio_parse.py > output/apache_full.out
+python apache_ratio_parse.py 15 2013 2014> output/apache_full.out